 The circle to square granny square blanket is a modern take on the classic granny square blanket!
 This pattern is a must try!
-Purchase the complete ad-free printable Circle to Square Granny Square Blanket pattern PDF here for $3.50.
+Purchase the complete ad-free printable Circle to Square Granny Square Blanket pattern PDF here.

 This post contains affiliate links.
 For more information please see my disclosures page.